eianlei/pydplan/doc/fillcalc2.md

 But instead of using TkInter as in trimix-fill, FillCalc2.py uses PyQt5 as graphics library and is more interactive.

 # FillCalc2 installation
-The tool requires two Python files to run:
+The tool requires working Python 3.6 or newer and following Python files to run:

 file | purpose
 ------------ | -------------